cadence-workflow/cadence-web/CONTRIBUTING.md

 ## Publish a personal Storybook preview

 This step is optional.
-Use it for larger UI changes.
+Use it share a preview of a new component, or a change to an existing one.
 You can deploy your fork to your own GitHub Pages site, giving you a shareable URL such as `https://<your-username>.github.io/cadence-web/`.

 **Deploy a branch**